MicrosoftDocs/Viva/Viva/engage/campaigns.md

 The campaign dashboard provides a list of active, ended, and draft campaigns created for the organization.
 From this page, you can create and edit campaigns or access campaign analytics for better understanding of the campaigns' performance and engagement.

-## Create and publish a campaign
+## Create and publish an official campaign

 1. Select **Create campaign** in the upper-right corner of the campaign dashboard.
 1. Fill in the fields according to your campaign goals.
     - **Campaign hashtag** is a required field.
 The campaign hashtag is the campaign name and appears on the campaign landing page.
     - **Default publisher** is the post type (discussion, question, poll, or praise) the publisher defaults to when users post on the campaign landing page.
 For example, if you set your default publisher to *Question*, a question format will automatically appear to the user when they post from the campaign landing page.
     - **Theme color** lets you customize the color of the campaign hashtag.
-    - Add co-organizers to help you manage the campaign.
+    - **Add co-organizers** to help you manage the campaign.
 Learn more about the [co-organizer role and their permissions here](/topic/add-co-organizers-to-viva-engage-campaigns-d799d73e-4292-42b0-a5a4-f1be0715cbaa).

-1. Select **Confirm** when your campaign is ready to enter the draft state.
+1. Select **Confirm** to save your changes.
+The campaign is in draft state until you publish.

 1. To make a campaign active and available to the organization, select the ellipses button on the campaign management dashboard, and select **Publish campaign**.